GianlucaMinoprio/EITM/README.md

 ## What you'll find in this git

 For now I just had the chance to find again my reports (in french) that I'll translate in the futur.
-And I shared an extract of a video explained the final version of my project
+And I shared an extract of a video showing a demo of the final version of my project.